" "

 Good internet speed

 Firstly, when talking about internet speeds, we’re typically talking about what is a good download speed, as most online activity uses downloads.
 You can safely say you’re getting a good internet speed if you’re recording download speeds of around 25Mbps.
-While home internet speeds can get a lot faster, 25Mbps will support most online activity such as HD streaming, online gaming, web browsing and general downloading.
+While home internet speeds can get a lot faster, 25Mbps will support most online activity such as HD streaming, basic online gaming, web browsing and general downloading.

 However, for an improved experience, it’s worth considering whether more expensive internet plans with download speeds of 50Mbps or more are worth paying extra for, especially if you’re expecting your home internet to support multiple devices and users at the same time.